0xProject/protocol/docs/advanced/mtx.rst

         payable
         returns (bytes[] memory returnResults);

 A `MetaTransactionExecuted <../basics/events.html#metatransactionexecuted>`_ event is emitted for each mtx on succes.
 The ``returnResult`` contains the raw return data for the executed function This call will revert if the one of the ``mtxs`` reverts.
+Any exceess Ether will be refunded to the ``msg.sender``.

 getMetaTransactionExecutedBlock